 And I don’t even remember what our last words were because it had never crossed my mind that those were actually our last words.

-It’s shitty that without a label, all my feelings were unjustified and I didn’t even know what rights I had to grieve but I let myself do it anyway.
+It’s achingly frustrating that without a label, all my feelings were unjustified and I didn’t even know what rights I had to grieve but I let myself do it anyway.
 I just had to.
 I grieved — over the end of our almost relationship and over the loss of him.

 Ever since, I’ve also been learning to deal with all the things I’m left with that don’t even seem real anymore: Intimate details about him.
 Pieces and pieces of our happy time together splashing all over the streets of London.
 Burst of memories that knocks me right over when I’m convinced I’m over the past.

 Don’t worry.
 It’s not that bad anymore.
 Time does heal and things are slowly getting better.
 There’s no anger, no resentment, no regret.
-There’s only acceptance and forgiveness and harmless nostalgia, fortunately.
+There’s only acceptance and forgiveness and harmless nostalgia.

 It’s even more crazy that some people think it’s a good idea to hold off feelings and act “chill” like nothing gets to them, like other people are really just Tinder profiles and phone numbers they can delete and replace and everything is wiped clean.